thulaksan96/FlickrSearchAppDemo/README.md

 # FlickrSearchAppDemo

-this is a project that uses the Flickr api to search for images. it allows the user to search for images and display them in a non paginated list along with the users icon and username. when clicked it navigates to a screen that displays more details about the image as well as a button that displays other images by the same user to view.
+This Project is still work in progress.
+This is a project that uses the Flickr api to search for images. it allows the user to search for images and display them in a non paginated list along with the users icon and username. when clicked it navigates to a screen that displays more details about the image as well as a button that displays other images by the same user to view.

 this project uses Koin dependecy injection and is used throughout the app eg.creating services and viewmodels.
 I have modularised it by feature and api and ui domain. this is to encapsulate them to follow good programming principles.